 In order to establish staggered membership and continuity of membership, at the first Faculty Council election, one member from each group of two or more will be elected for an extraordinary term of three years.
 In no case may the term exceed three years.

-Students from the Faculty of Science and Horticulture will be elected by the student body of the Faculty of Science and Horticulture annually.
-Faculty Council will ensure that such elections occur.
+Each department may nominate one candidate for student representative from its roster of current students.
+Student nominations will go forward to the Nominations and Governance Committee, which shall recommend two student representatives to Council for endorsement.

 Any member may resign from Faculty Council by giving the Chair notice in writing.